Text by CLOT Magazine

-What is the meaning and purpose of humankind’s existence and what kind of a future awaits the Earth?
+What is the meaning and purpose of humankind’s existence, and what kind of a future awaits the Earth?
 These are some of the fundamental questions Cosmological Arrows asks its visitors.
 Uniting a variety of disciplines such as AI, astrophysics, ecology, and gender science among others, several contemporary artists have taken on the challenge of exploring these important questions from many different angles through the filter of science fiction.

 Since its inception with Mary Shelley’s novel Frankenstein, science fiction has captivated people’s imaginations and persisted as one of the most popular literary genres.
-A place where both real and fantastical ideas can fuse creating new worlds, science fiction is the fruit of the author’s imagination, their vision of a technologically sophisticated future.
-Although 2019 marks Frankenstein’s 201st anniversary, Mary Shelley’s gothic story poses critical questions still relevant today.
+A place where both real and fantastical ideas can fuse, creating new worlds, science fiction is the fruit of the author’s imagination, their vision of a technologically sophisticated future.
+Although 2019 marks Frankenstein’s 201st anniversary, Mary Shelley’s gothic story poses critical questions that are still relevant today.
 What exactly do we consider human?
 What responsibility should humans hold for their actions?

-Cosmological Arrows will be open to the public from August 30th to November 10th, 2019 at Bonniers Konsthall in Stockholm.
+Cosmological Arrows will be open to the public from August 30 to November 10, 2019, at Bonniers Konsthall in Stockholm.